sunfounder/thales_kit/docs/source/_build/html/_sources/Introduction to Raspberry Pi Pico.rst.txt

         - Function
     *   - GP0-GP28
         - General-purpose input/output pins
-        - Act as either an input or an output and have no fixed purpose of their own
+        - Act as either input or output and have no fixed purpose of their own
     *   - GND
         - 0 volts ground
         - Several GND pins around Pico to make wiring easier.